stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 * Devices may be made active or non-active by clicking on the "Active" checkbox.
 * Devices may be removed from the list by clicking the "remove / delete" button.
-* The device name may be edited in place.
-If the device name is changed, the device will be deactivated if active, the old entry removed and a new entry created.
+* The device name may be "inline" edited in place.
+If the device name is changed, the device will be deactivated (if active), the old entry removed and a new entry created.

 * The "Add" button allows a new device (URI / device node) to be added to the list.
 * The "Save" button rewrites  `~/.config/mwp/cmdopts` with the (updated) radar device list.
 The extant file is renamed to  `~/.config/mwp/cmdopts.bak`